Department of Archaeology,

-- Human Evolution: Theory & Practice in Research
+- Human Evolution: Theory and Practice in Research

 - Research Design: Planning, Execution and Presentation or Archaeozoology

-And select modules to the value of 30 credits from across the faculties of Arts and Humanities, Social Sciences or Science.
+Select modules to the value of 30 credits from across the Faculties of Arts and Humanities, Social Sciences or Science.

 You can expect a balanced timetable of lectures, seminars and practicals.
 You’ll have access to specialist labs and world-class reference collections.
 Many of our masters courses include a fieldwork or project-based component.